Queer & Lesbian Athletes Thrive in the PWHL—Here’s What (and Who) You Should Know

-For many queer and lesbian athletes, sports have long been a space of belonging, even before they fully understand or embrace their identity.
-Representation in professional leagues like the PWHL is essential for visibility, inclusion, and fostering a culture where queer athletes can thrive.
-The league plans to expand in the 2025–26 season, with potential new teams in Pittsburgh, Detroit, Chicago, Québec City, Halifax, and Vancouver—promising even more opportunities for queer and lesbian athletes in hockey.
+For many queer and lesbian athletes, sports have always been a place of belonging, sometimes long before they had the language for their identity.
+Representation at the professional level matters, and the PWHL delivers it in a way few leagues ever have.
+With plans to expand further, adding potential teams in cities like Pittsburgh, Detroit, Chicago, Québec City, Halifax, and Vancouver, the league is opening even more doors for queer athletes to be seen, celebrated, and supported.

 Jess Healey